-We know there are Nazis in the United States—but could anyone be convinced to inflict harm at the insistence of an authority figure?
+We know there are alt-right followers in the United States — but could anyone be convinced to inflict harm at the insistence of an authority figure?
 The Stanford prison experiment in 1971 showed the disturbing human capacity to abuse authority, but a decade earlier, the Milgram experiment proved that nearly anyone could be convinced to kill.

-Stanley Milgram’s experiment tested the claim that Nazis were “just following orders” by asking ordinary Americans to give high-voltage shocks to a stranger.
+Stanley Milgram’s experiment tested the claim that Third Reich members were “just following orders” by asking ordinary Americans to give high-voltage shocks to a stranger.
 In the Milgram experiment summary, volunteers were told to increase the voltage, and a disturbing number went along.
-As with other awful studies on humans that could & would never happen today, the Milgram experiment's ethics are troubling.
-But even worse are the results.
+As with other awful studies on humans that could and would never happen today, the Milgram experiment's ethics are troubling.
 Every single person in the study was willing to give “intense shocks” to a stranger, simply at the instruction of a man in a lab coat.

-The alarming experiment that showed Americans were like Nazis cannot be written off as outdated science—it has been replicated multiple times in the past decade with the same disturbing results.
-Could any American become a Nazi?
+The experiment that showed Americans were like followers of Hitler cannot be written off as outdated science — it has been replicated multiple times in the past decade with the same disturbing results.
+Could any American become one of them?
 The Milgram experiment says yes.

 The Milgram Experiment Asked Volunteers To Shock A Stranger

 The design of the Milgram experiment was relatively simple.
-The volunteer, called “the teacher” and labeled T in this diagram, would read questions to a partner, “the learner” (L).
+The volunteer, called “the teacher” and labeled T in the diagram to the right, would read questions to a partner, “the learner” (L).
 If the learner answered incorrectly, the teacher would deliver what they believed to be a shock—and with each wrong answer, the voltage of the shock increased.
 A man in a lab coat, known as “the experimenter” (E), would encourage the volunteer to continue if he faltered or asked to stop.

 Milgram wanted to see how far people would go when ordered to inflict electrical shocks on a stranger by an authority figure.
 Before the experiment, experts assumed that only about 1-3% of the population would reach the maximum voltage before refusing to continue.
-They assumed that only a psychopath would use potentially deadly shocks.
 But the results were very different from what Milgram expected.

 The Results Of The Experiment Were Horrifying

 How many people were willing to give out extreme and even deadly shocks to a stranger?
-Before the test began, Milgram conducted an informal survey of senior Yale psychology majors.
-After reviewing the experiment, they were asked to estimate how many of the volunteers would go through the entire shock series—up to 450 volts, marked XXX on the machine.
+Before the test began, Milgram gave an estimate as to how many of the volunteers would go through the entire shock series — up to 450 volts, marked XXX on the machine.
 Some guessed zero.
-The highest guess was 3% of participants.
-The class mean was 1.2%.
+The highest guess was 3% of participants, and the class mean was 1.2%.

-Milligram's Study Showed That Anyone Could Become A Nazi
+Milligram's Study Showed That Anyone Could Become A Follower of Hitler

-With the Nazis at the front of Milgram's mind, along with his own family history, the willingness of study participants to dole out excruciating pain on command must have been incredibly disturbing for Milgram himself.
+With the Third Reich at the front of Milgram's mind, along with his own family history, the willingness of study participants to dole out excruciating pain on command must have been disturbing for Milgram himself.
 And his results showed that even in America, a huge percentage of people would "just follow orders."